earthsteading/wominjeka/README.md

 ### For Builder-Contractors

-* We provide engineered approved schematics and performance solutions for a wide range of projects.
+* We provide engineered approved schematics and performance solutions for a wide range of commercial and residential projects.
 * We help you get your projects approved by the council.
 * We help you build compliant buildings that meet the challenges of the 22nd century.